 We all donned skates (yep, they have tiny skates so even tiny tots can have a go) and hit the ice.
 We shuffled, laughed, attempted to glide and had a lot of fun.
 We’d definitely recommend hiring a seal chair ($5), as they give little legs a rest (and parents something to hold onto).

-As well as the chance to wander the beautiful grounds, the Gardens also boasts a 35-metre long x 12-metre high super slide, a Venetian carousel, a giant swing chair, a ferris wheel and multiple large inflatables and jumping castles.
+As well as the chance to wander the beautiful grounds, the Gardens also boasts a Venetian carousel, a giant swing chair, a Ferris wheel, and a fantastic NEW teacup ride!

 Someone in charge must have kids as they’ve thought to cleverly split the inflatables and jumping castles into two zones – one section for toddlers and a second for older children.
 Simple but genius!